-Term work will consist of two essays.
+Term work will consist of two extensive essays.

-For the International Human Rights Law component of this course there will an essay which will be made available at the beginning of the semester and must be submitted on 18th March 2016.
+For the International Human Rights Law component of this course there will an essay which will be made available at the beginning of the semester and must be submitted on $22^{nd}$ March 2019.
 In addition there maybe be class work involving online discussions in International Human Rights Law which will also be assessed as part of the term work.

-For the International Humanitarian Law component of this course there will be an essay question which will be available on RUConnected by mid-April 2016 and will be due on 29th April 2016.
+For the International Humanitarian Law component of this course there will be an essay question which will be available on RUConnected by mid-April 2019 and will be due on 17th May 2019.

-Each of the essays should not exceed 1500 words in length, must be typed in double spacing, and must contain a signed declaration on plagiarism.
+Each of the essays should not exceed 2000 words in length, must be typed in double spacing, and must contain a signed declaration on plagiarism.
 The essays are research related and students will be expected to deal problems that are ordinarily not covered by lecturers, but which will be examinable, nonetheless.
 In addition, the essays are expected to be in the form of a publishable article and referenced in the house style of the SALJ.
 No late assignments will be accepted for marking.
 There will be no test in this course.